Raveesha-Induwara/Raveesha-Induwara/README.md

 <p>I'm a dedicated, passionate Information Technology undergraduate and also a self-motivated individual with the capability of balance work, good organizing, management, leadership and teamwork capabilities. </p>

-- 🌱 I’m currently learning **at University of Moratuwa, Sri Lanka as a IT undergraduate.**
+- 🌱 I’m currently learning **at University of Moratuwa, Sri Lanka as a final year IT undergraduate.**

 - 👯 I’m looking to collaborate with **Web & Mobile Developers and also with DevOps Engineers**

-- 💬 Ask me about **React Native, Nest.js and SpringBoot**
+- 💬 Ask me about **React Native, Node.js and SpringBoot**

 - 📫 How to reach me **raveeshe.abeysinghe@gmail.com**